yaseenkady/risk-of-baldness/README.md

 ## Where does this Genome App look?

-This analysis looks at your genetic information presented at the rs6152 single-nucleotide polymorphism — located on the X chromosome.
+This analysis looks at your genetic information presented at the rs6152 single-nucleotide polymorphism — located on the X chromosome.<sup>2</sup>

 ## Medical Disclaimer